timescale/docs/use-timescale/compression/about-compression.md

 detail on the most important settings for compression, to help you get the best possible compression ratio.

-For more information about compressing chunks, see [manual compression][manual-compression].

 ## Compression policy intervals

 Data is usually compressed after an interval of time, and not